 Allergy shots are not a quick fix to the situation, but over time, your body will be trained, so to speak, to tolerate a particular allergen.
 A simple skin or blood test performed by an allergist can help determine what you’re allergic to.

-How Can I Reduce Allergens From My Cat?
+How Can I Reduce Allergens from My Cat?

 What About a Hypoallergenic Cat?

-As much as we wish it were true, there are no cats that are truly hypoallergenic, but there are some cat breeds that may not cause severe allergic reactions, such as the Siamese, Sphynx, Balinese, Devon Rex, Cornish Rex, just to name a few.
+As much as we wish it were true, there are no cats that are truly hypoallergenic, but there are some cat breeds that may not cause severe allergic reactions, such as the Siamese, Sphynx, Balinese, Devon Rex, and Cornish Rex, just to name a few.

 Final Thoughts